robertIanClarkson/Networking-Projects/Projects/TCP-Client-Server-Centralized-Network/README.md

 This project was developed using the python 3.8.3

+in server folder
+  * python server.py

+in client folder
+  * python client.py

+ NOTE: This requires you have multiple terminal windows open, 1 for server, 1 for each client

 * Attach screenshots or videos to this file to illustrate how your program works for all the options in the menu.

 Video of functions: https://youtu.be/oouuf_Crz60